-Method of Grading: Homework, quizzes, tests, district common assessments, and semester exam
+Method of Grading: Homework, quizzes, tests, district common assessments, and semester exam in this course.

-Student Outcomes: The student will be able to communicate, reason, and analyze mathematically by applying the concepts learned in this course.
+Student Outcomes: The student will be able to communicate, reason, and analyze mathematically by applying the concepts learned

-215 - PRE-CALCULUS - CP Year 2 Credits
+215 - PRE-CALCULUS - CP

 Description: The Pre-Calculus course builds a solid foundation of advanced mathematics skills and concepts.
 Topics covered include: transformations of parent graphs and an in-depth study of functions including power, rational, exponential, radical, logarithmic with inverses, complex numbers, applications and solving equations.
 Second semester topics include: trigonometric functions with graphing, identities, solving equations and applications.